-512Mb: x16, 3V, MT28FW, Automotive Parallel NOR Program Operations
+512Mb: x16, 3V, MT28EW Automotive Parallel NOR Flash Program Operations

 First, two UNLOCK cycles are issued.
 Next, a third bus WRITE cycle sets up the WRITE TO BUFFER PROGRAM command.
 The set-up code can be addressed to any location within the targeted block.
-Then, a fourth bus WRITE cycle sets up the number of words to be programmed.
-Value n is written to the same block address, where n+1 is the number of words to be programmed.
-Value n+1 must not exceed the size of the program buffer, or the operation will abort.
+Then, a fourth bus WRITE cycle sets up the number of words/ bytes to be programmed.
+Value n is written to the same block address, where n + 1 is the number of words/bytes to be programmed.
+Value n + 1 must not exceed the size of the program buffer, or the operation will abort.
 A fifth cycle loads the first address and data to be programmed.
-Last, n bus WRITE cycles load the address and data for each word into the program buffer.
-Addresses must lie within the range from the start address +1 to the start address +(n-1).
+Last, n bus WRITE cycles load the address and data for each word/ byte into the program buffer.
+Addresses must lie within the range from the start address +1 to the start address + (n - 1).

 Optimum programming performance and lower power usage are achieved by aligning the starting address at the beginning of a 512-word boundary (A[8:0] = 0x000h).
 Any buffer size smaller than 512 words is allowed within a 512-word boundary, while all addresses used in the operation must lie within the 512-word boundary.
 In addition, any crossing boundary buffer program will result in a program abort.
+For a x8 application, maximum buffer size is 256 bytes; for a x16 application, the maximum buffer size is 1024 bytes.